Creation of a stoma

 When will I find out if I need a stoma?

-If you know that your operation will involve creating a stoma (because it’s clear that the cancer is affecting your bowel) you will also talk about where the stoma will be on your body.
-This is usually on the left-hand side of your tummy for a colostomy and the right-hand side for an ileostomy.
-Your surgeon will explain things to you based on your individual circumstances.
-You should then be able to speak to a Clinical Nurse Specialist (CNS), sometimes called a stoma nurse, and ask questions about what to expect.
+If it’s clear that the cancer is affecting your bowel, and you know that your operation will involve creating a stoma, you will also talk about where the stoma will be on your body.
+This is usually the left-hand side of your tummy for a colostomy and the right-hand side for an ileostomy.

 A nurse came to mark my tummy with a permanent marker on both the left and right sides.
 When doing this she asked how I wore my clothes – high waisted or low – so some consideration could be given to where the stoma was sited.